viesturz/klipper-toolchanger/toolchanger.md

   #  - manual: only when INITIALIZE_TOOLCHANGER is called.
   #  - home: when homing the printer.
   #  - first-use: on first toolchange command.
+# uses_axis: xyz
+  # Axis used by the tool change process
-# home_axis:
+# on_axis_not_homed: abort
-  # Home specified axis if not homed before tool change
+  # When required axis are not homed
-  # Example: xy
+  # - abort: aborts the command
+  # - home: attempts to home the axis
 # params_*:
   # Extra params to pass to pickup/dropoff gcode.
 Accessible in the gcode via
   # `toolchanger.params_name`.